Mechatronics (Advanced Robotics & Manufacturing) Instructor (Grant Funded FT, with benefits)

 : West Hills CenterAdditional Information:

+REPOSTED.
 This position will remain open until filled.
-However, in order to ensure consideration for an interview, please submit your completed application, cover letter and resume by no later than June 13, 2023.
+However, in order to ensure consideration for an interview, please submit your completed application, cover letter and resume by no later than September 1, 2023.
 The College cannot guarantee that application materials received after this date will be considered or reviewed.
 This is a grant funded position.
 This position is a 5 year term that is a full-time, 12 month position with benefits.
-The start date for this position is Fall 2023.
 Transcripts:

 Applicants must electronically attach scanable unofficial transcripts when applying to this posting.Benefits: